tengcharmaine/tp/docs/UserGuide.md

 **Q**: I am not able to directly access the user guide by pressing on the icon in the help window.<br>
 **A**: Linux users might face some difficulties when trying to directly access.
 Unfortunately, we currently do not have a solution for this.
 Please access our user guide in the alternative way, which is to copy the URL and pasting it in your web browser.

+**Q**: The right side of the window (Notes window) does not display the most updated contact I interacted with.
+**A**: Currently, our implementation of the Notes window is that it will only be changed when you use the `find ` command.
+No other command changes the content of the Notes window.

 --------------------------------------------------------------------------------------------------------------------
 ## Appendix: Planned Enhancements